MariusArhaug/GitGraph/documentation/README.md

 Tailwind is a highly customizable CSS framework.\
 We chose to use Tailwind because of:
 - Eliminates the complexity of traditional CSS styling and makes the code more maintainable.
-- It's faster to write and makes it easier to stay consistent when styling.
+- It's faster to write and makes consistentency in styling easier.

 <br/>

 # API

+Our API is implemented in [APIManager.tsx](./../src/content/APIManager.tsx) .
+Here we're using Axios to request data from the [the GitLab API](https://docs.gitlab.com/ee/api/api_resources.html) with our own project as the target project.

+The data we're fetching is:
+- Contributors
+- Issues
+- Commits

-The API key used is defined in a .env in the root directory of the project.
+The API key used to access this data is defined in a .env in the root directory of the project.
 As the API key is sensitive data this is not pushed to the repository.
 The .env file should have the following format: `REACT_APP_GITLAB_API_KEY=[api-key]`

 <br/>